 Budget and research resources

 Please state the salary applied for the visiting professor (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amount (including social security contributions and insurance).
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Describe the nominated visiting professor’s costs of rent of housing or travel between Sweden and the home country on separate lines.
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Total cost of the visiting professorship

-Prisma will automatically add up your budget items listed in a table.
+Prisma will automatically add up the budget items listed in a table.
 The total amount applied for shall also include indirect costs.
 These shall be added to the table by the applicant (project leader).
-Here the applicant (project leader) can also add any additional costs that the activities entail (for which you are not seeking funding under this call).
+Here the applicant (project leader) can also add any additional costs that the activities entail (for which funding is not seeked under this call).